SWRdata/components/README.md

 -   publishes the package to the [NPM registry](https://www.npmjs.com/package/@swr-data-lab/components).
 -   pushes the release to GitHub with a tag reflecting the NPM package version.

 Only merges following [conventional commits](https://www.conventionalcommits.org/) will trigger a new release.
-Quick summary:
+Summary:

 -   PATCH version bump: Commit message "fix: ..."
 -   MINOR version bump: Commit message "feat: ..."